Background of Adidas in China

-The company Adidas Sports (China) Ltd entered China and headquartered in Shanghai in 1997 with a core business of men’s and women’s sportswear and footwear.
+The company Adidas Sports (China) Ltd entered China and built headquartered in Shanghai in 1997 with a core business of men’s and women’s sportswear and footwear.
 The company also entered the market of children’s wear in 2001.
-The CEO just announced the opening of 3000 new stores in China by the end of 2020.
+Adidas in China is one of the most popular athletic apparel brands, and is equal footing with Nike.

 Production of Adidas in China

-More than 50% of Adidas’ products are manufactured in China.
-Although Adidas has been transferring some production capacity to countries like Vietnam due to rising labor costs, China still is a major production base for the company, according to a recently conducted market research study in China.
+Around 25% of Adidas’ products are manufactured in China.
+Although Adidas has been transferring some production capacity to countries like Vietnam due to rising labor costs, China still is an indispensable production base for the company, according to a recently conducted market research study in China.

 Market Position of Adidas in China